NASA-IMPACT/CSDAP_PlanetFootprintConversion/README.md

 In this case, the user will enter "2020."
 The year must be entered as a four-digit year or the script will invoke an error
 4. User will be prompted with "Please enter the month that the data was mirrored in the following format yyyy:
 Which is "06" for June.
 The month must be entered as two digits or the script will invoke an error.
+5. User will be prompted with "Please enter an integer value for the minimum number of samples for the DBSCAN cluster algorithm:"
+The default value is 1.
+6. User will be prompted with "Please enter an integer value for the epilson value for the DBSCAN cluster algorithm:"
+The default value is 5.